hendriknielaender/double-trouble/data/blog/howto-htmx-astrodb-astrossr.md

 project](https://github.com/flyck/party-task-planner) in htmx.

 We had created the original app earlier this year, mostly to play around with Websockets and AppSync subscriptions.
-In the frontend it was based on React and Nextjs, hosted ontop of Vercel.
+In the frontend it was based on React and Next.js, hosted on top of Vercel.
 On the backend it ran on AWS AppSync and Dynamodb as a persistent storage.
 In the [re-implementation](https://github.com/flyck/astro-party), we moved the frontend to pure HTML and js, using [htmx](https://htmx.org/ "Visit HTMX Official Site for more details") and